-- 4 A Tandridge Housing Support Scheme Local Eligibility Framework has been developed for the administration of the scheme.
-The Framework sets out how, in administering the scheme we will: - Use discretion to identify and support those most in need - Use the funds to meet immediate needs and help those who are struggling to afford food, energy or water bills and essential household expenditure - In exceptional cases of genuine emergency, we will support housing costs where existing housing support schemes do not meet this exceptional need - Work with local services, community groups and other partners to identify and support households within the scope of the scheme.
+- A Tandridge Housing Support Scheme Local Eligibility Framework has already developed for the administration of the scheme and will therefore be used again.
+The Framework sets out how, in administering the scheme we will: - Use discretion to identify and support those most in need. - Use the funds to meet immediate needs and help those who are struggling to afford food, energy or water bills and essential household expenditure - In exceptional cases of genuine emergency, we will support housing costs where existing housing support schemes do not meet this exceptional need

+• Work with local services, community groups and other partners to identify and support households within the scope of the scheme